 name type description

 id int The numeric ID of the bug.

-alias string The unique alias of this bug.
-A null value will be returned if this bug has no alias.
+alias array The unique aliases of this bug.
+An empty array will be returned if this bug has no aliases.

 history array An array of History objects.

 History object: